 The Fire Marshal’s office was organized on April 3, 1909 by a legislative act known as the Fire Commission Law.
-A. U. Johnson was appointed as the first State Fire Marshal.
-He had a staff of two deputies.
+A. U. Johnson was appointed as the first State Fire Marshal with a staff of two deputies.
 Over the years the duties of the SFM office have evolved from safety inspections and fire investigations to include natural gas pipeline safety, aboveground and underground storage tank regulation, emergency responder training, hazardous materials response, fireworks licensing, fire alarm inspector licensing, building plan reviews and enforcement of accessibility guidelines.
-Today the State Fire Marshal is Jim Heine who oversees 67 employees assigned to one of six divisions – Administrative, Enforcement, Investigations, Fuels Safety, Plans Review and Training.
+The current State Fire Marshal, Scott Cordes, oversees 65 full-time employees assigned to one of six divisions – Administrative, Enforcement, Investigations, Fuels, Plans Review and Training.

-- The Administrative Division is comprised of the Fire Marshal, Assistant State Fire Marshal, Business Manager, Legal Counsel, Fire Prevention Officer and the support staff.
+- The Administrative Division is comprised of the Fire Marshal, Assistant State Fire Marshal, Business Manager, Legal Counsel, Public Information Officer/Fire Prevention Deputy and the support staff.
 The Division is responsible for providing administrative leadership and clerical support to maintain and operate the Agency.

-- The Enforcement Division consists of three districts each supervised by a District Chief Deputy State Fire Marshal.
-Deputies assigned to these districts perform various inspections for life safety and investigate fires in accordance with agency policy.
+- The Enforcement Division is comprised of three districts, each supervised by a District Chief Deputy State Fire Marshal.
+The eighteen Deputies assigned to these districts perform various inspections for life safety.

 - The Plans Review Division is responsible for the review of plans for compliance with fire and accessibility codes, coordination of enforcement with the delegated authority cities and general code enforcement.